 Before you investigate more complex causes for your short-cycling problem, there’s another possible cause with a straightforward solution: poor insulation or air leaks that allow the newly heated air to escape and requires the furnace to fire up all over again.

 Check your windows to see if any of them are open or if they aren’t sealed properly.
 If air is escaping, you may need to do some caulking around the frames to keep that warm air trapped indoors.

 More challenging causes of short-cycling could relate to the furnace blower the flue or the flame sensor.

 If the blower motor is off, the heat exchangers won’t be warming air and may become too hot, causing the furnace to shut off.
-If this is the case, air won’t blow through your vents, or if it does, it will be weak.
+If this is the case, air won’t blow through the vents, or if it does, it will be weak.
 Put your hand in front of a vent to check.

 Or, the flue could be blocked, which means heated gases aren’t escaping properly and the furnace’s flue limit switch is causing the system to shut off before the flue gets too hot.
 Usually, there is a blockage in the flue that is causing the problem; an animal may have deposited some branches in the opening, for example.
 Get it checked and cleared out, and your system should be back in business.

-Finally, if your furnace’s ignition system isn’t working properly and doesn’t produce a flame within four seconds, the flame sensor will shut the system down.
+Finally, if the furnace’s ignition system isn’t working properly and doesn’t produce a flame within four seconds, the flame sensor will shut the system down.
 Have a professional check the system if you suspect this to be the problem; a dirty or damaged flame sensor (thermocouple) or damaged ignitor could be the culprit.